bkuri/vfab/docs/api/examples-integration.md

 # Examples and Integration

-This section provides practical examples and integration patterns for working with ploTTY's APIs.
+This section provides practical examples and integration patterns for working with vfab's APIs.
 These examples demonstrate common workflows, custom integrations, and advanced usage patterns.

 ## Quick Start Examples